Jiu-Jitsu Curriculum

 Typical week structure:

-• Week 5 covers anti-bully and competition training
+• Week 5 covers anti-bully/self-defense training and sparring

 Can my child review the techniques at home?

-Students are encouraged to review the techniques at home with their siblings or parents as long as it is playful.
+Students are encouraged to review the techniques at home with their siblings or parents as long as it is playful and not forceful

 Belt Promotion